olupelumi/GeneticScheduler2.0/README.md

 ### Preprocessing:

 **Creating a score Matrix:**

-Need a scoring matrix where the rows are the names, the columns are each shift and at each entry is the preference score that the person gave for that shift.
+Created a scoring matrix function to generate a score matrix where the rows are the names, the columns are each shift and at each entry is the preference score that the person gave for that shift.\\

+I utilized regular expressions to recognize what information was pointing to me a shift in the inputted json data.
+I was originally going to try using some type of error handling in the form of a "try" clause but that would have been a bit clunky in my opinion so I'm proud of myself for recognizing that I could use regular expressions instead as it is a bit more elegant.\\

+The score matrix will be used later to calculate the fitness of any schedule candidate.

 ### Schedule Agent Class: